Lemon Swiss Roll

 beaten egg yolks.

-Using the same stand mixer bowl, add the egg yolks, remaining sugar, oil, vanilla, and salt without cleaning it first.
+1. In the stand mixer bowl,whip the egg yolks, remaining sugar, oil, vanilla, and salt until it forms thick flowing ribbons back into the bowl. first.

 folding egg whites in egg yolks.